The Moss Library

 1. Forest Fascinator - click here for the full story and video.

-So how can I create a self-portrait that's truly unique, fashionable, and amazing without shopping or buying anything?
+So how can I create a self-portrait that's truly unique, fashionable, and amazing without buying anything?
 You'll find out!

 2. Cowgirl Boots - click here for the full story and video

-These boots were abandoned on a farm many years ago and we came across them during the pandemic.
+These boots were abandoned on a farm many years ago and I came across them during the pandemic.
 Nature is reclaiming them as her own.

 3. The Moss Lady - click here for the full story and video

-We found this sweet stump on our daily social distance walk.
+I found this sweet stump on my daily social distance walk.
 The Library was missing a certain something and it was this.
-The stump that looks like sexy lady legs. <3
+The stump that looks like lady legs. <3

 People are connecting online and more branches are popping up all over the place as people create their own connections with nature and share their stories with me.
 I opened my second branch and now we have several more!

-So far we have branches in Toronto, Guelph, Collingwood, and Waterloo!
+So far we have branches in Toronto, Guelph, Cambridge, Kitchener, Waterloo, and Collingwood.

 ABOUT J.LYON (She/Her) J.Lyon, also known as Jennifer Lyon, is an award-winning Ontario-based visual artist.